GLOBAL MARKETS-Shares slide on China growth fears, dollar gains

 By Herbert Lash

-NEW YORK, Oct 8 (Reuters) - Global equity markets slid on Monday amid unease over the impact of the U.S.-Sino trade war on China’s growth, while the dollar gained versus the euro as Italian bond yields spiked on a brewing spat over Italy’s budget plans.
+NEW YORK, Oct 8 (Reuters) - A gauge of global equity markets fell on Monday amid unease over the impact of the escalating U.S.-Sino trade war on China’s growth, while the dollar gained versus the euro and Italian bond yields spiked on a spat over Italy’s budget plans.

-European markets fell, with defensive stocks under pressure as investor confidence took a hit from last week’s spike in Treasury yields and heightened expectations for further U.S. interest rate hikes by the Federal Reserve.
+European markets slid, with defensive stocks under pressure as investor confidence took a knock from last week’s spike in Treasury yields and amid heightened expectations for further interest rate hikes by the Federal Reserve.

-The pan-European FTSEurofirst 300 index of leading regional shares closed down 1.14 percent, its biggest one-day drop in a month, while MSCI’s gauge of stocks across the globe shed 0.31 percent.
+The pan-European FTSEurofirst 300 index of leading regional shares closed down 1.14 percent, it’s biggest one-day drop in a month, while MSCI’s gauge of stocks across the globe shed 0.32 percent.

 The United States remains concerned about China’s recent currency depreciation, a senior Treasury official said, adding that it was unclear whether Treasury Secretary Steven Mnuchin would meet with any Chinese officials this week.